sachinbasantia/health-support-bot/README.md

 ├── .dockerignore          # Docker ignore rules
 └── README.md              # This file

-## 📚 Knowledge Base Entries

-The KB includes 6 pre-loaded entries:
-- What is my deductible?
-- How do I file a claim?
-- Is physiotherapy covered?
-- What is the cashless hospitalisation process?
-- How do I add a dependent to my plan?
-- What is the claim reimbursement timeline?

 ## ⚠️ Known Limitations & Shortcuts

 - **LLM swap:** Groq used instead of Claude API due to billing requirements
-- **KB matching:** Uses keyword matching instead of vector/semantic search — a production system would use embeddings for better accuracy
+- **KB matching:** Keyword-based matching instead of vector/semantic search — a production system would use embeddings (e.g. ChromaDB + OpenAI embeddings) for far better accuracy
+- **Anti-hallucination:** Handled via strict system prompt and low temperature (0.1) — not a guarantee, users are warned to verify AI answers with policy docs
+- **Web fallback:** AI responses are labelled "🌐 From Web / AI" to indicate they are not from official company KB — a true web search layer would use DuckDuckGo or SerpAPI
+- **KB feedback loop:** Implemented as an admin UI within the chat — in production this would be a separate admin panel with authentication
+- **No authentication:** No login layer — needed in production
-- **Ticket management:** SQLite used instead of a full tool like Plane or Zammad — sufficient for demo purposes
+- **Ticket management:** SQLite used instead of Plane/Zammad — sufficient for demo

-- **No authentication:** No login/auth layer — would be needed in production
-- **Web fallback:** Not implemented due to time constraints — the AI model handles out-of-KB queries directly instead
+## 📚 Knowledge Base

+20 pre-loaded health insurance Q&A entries covering: deductibles, claims, physiotherapy, cashless hospitalisation, dependents, reimbursement timelines, required documents, maternity, pre-existing diseases, network hospitals, sum insured, renewals, no-claim bonus, dental, mental health, co-payment, ambulance, porting, daycare treatments, and customer support contact.

 ## 👤 Author